nuagenetworks/nuage-metroae/Documentation/HOOKS_&_SKIPACTIONS.md

 # Skip Actions
 Skip Actions define if a particular playbook should execute or not.
-For example defining vsd_predeploy in skip actions list will cause Ansbile to skip this playbook all together even when running a playbook that encapsulates vsd_predeploy in it.
+For example defining vsd_predeploy in skip actions list will cause Ansbile to skip this playbook even when running a playbook that encapsulates vsd_predeploy in it.
 In this case running install_everything playbook will skip vsd_predeploy playbook.
 Currently 'Skip Actions' is only limited to component pre-deploy playbooks.